Fintech UI/UX design focuses on simplifying user experience while maintaining the highest standards of security for the web product.

 The UI, especially that of Finch, is similar to that of social media platforms like Instagram and Facebook, which enables users to navigate the app seamlessly.

 UX designers have transitioned from poorly designed fintech platforms to a more emotional design.
 Boring is no longer the case because they have included specific features that have shifted from pure functionality to focus on brand and user experience.

-Incorporating illustrations, color, and animations in an emotional design improves user experience, hence increasing the chances of new customers to identify with fintech products.
+Incorporating illustrations, color, and animations in an emotional design improves user experience, hence increasing the chances of new customers identifying with fintech products.

-Fintech UI design aim at creating fully mobile banking financial apps.
-The fintech apps eliminate the bureaucracy, paperwork and the need to visit financial institutions to approve transactions.
+Fintech UI design aims at creating fully mobile banking financial apps.
+The fintech apps eliminate the bureaucracy, paperwork, and the need to visit financial institutions to approve transactions.
 Besides, they also aim at creating personal finance apps which eliminate the need for personal finance assistants.

 Some excellent fintech products with superior security that are already on the market are the N26 and Revolut.
 These apps go beyond user experience through designs and interfaces that ensure customers go through only little effort in accessing their finances.

 Technical financial jargon is intimidating, and it hinders most users from different financial products.
 However, most fintech products aim at better user experiences in their effort to track their expenses.